m7a/lo-nextcloud-docker/README_WIP.md

 Here, it only shows `local` plugin which seems to mean it will not do WebDav?
 The command series to chose (if it worked) is `init`, `connect`, `up`.

-## No visible support for TLS client certificates

- * nextcloudcmd
- * nextcloud (GUI) failed because it could not complete authorization dance